 Since Lee’s sale, Chateau Souverain has been housed in a number of locations and has had multiple owners.
 For several harvests in the early 1970s the Chateau Souverain wines were produced at what is now Rutherford Hill Winery – at that time the winery was called Souverain of Rutherford and was owned by Pillsbury.
 Pillsbury opened a second Souverain location in Sonoma County in 1973 called Souverain of Alexander Valley which is now the site of Francis Ford Coppola Winery.

 Within a few years both their Napa location and Sonoma location were sold to separate owners.
 Lee stayed on as a consultant for Pillsbury; he finally retired in 1980 after nearly 40 years as winemaker.
 He died in 1986.
 In 2006 Chateau Souverain moved their operations to their current Alexander Valley location (the site of the old Italian Swiss Colony Winery).
-The brand Souverain is currently owned by E&J Gallo (Gallo Family Winery).
+The brand Souverain is currently owned by GALLO.

-In the early 1970’s this land was still planted to grapes but to varieties that are now not often found in the Napa Valley including Grenache, Chenin Blanc etc. At that time, Burgess replanted the vineyards to Cabernet Sauvignon and small amounts of other mostly Bordeaux red varieties.
+In the early 1970s this land was still planted to grapes but to varieties that are now not often found in Napa Valley including Grenache, Chenin Blanc etc. At that time, Burgess replanted the vineyards to Cabernet Sauvignon and small amounts of other mostly Bordeaux red varieties.

 Sorenson Vineyard (formerly 1880 Estate Vineyard)